vishalsingh2972/React-JS/Namaste React/E11-Data is the New Oil/Assignments/E11 Answers.md

 By using the Context Provider and Context Consumer, you can avoid prop drilling and make it easier to share global or shared state across different parts of your React application.
 This is particularly useful when passing data to deeply nested components without explicitly passing the data through each intermediate component.

+- Context Consumer: The Context Consumer is a component that consumes the context provided by the Provider.
+It allows components to access the context value and use it within their render method.
+- Context Provider: The Context Provider is a component that provides the context to its child components.
+It wraps the part of the component tree where you want to make the context available.
+- Therefore, basically in short, Context Consumer allows us to access and use the values that have been defined in the context, and Context Provider allows us to modify/alter the value present in the context and then use it in our component.

+- Note: Context is a way for a child component to get some data from the parent component without having to pass props down manually at every level.
+Context is also typically used to pass data through a deeply nested component tree.
+It allows several components to share the same data.
+Context is primarily used when some data needs to be accessible by many components at different nesting levels.
+Apply it sparingly because it makes unit testing difficult.
 ---

 ### Q: If we `don't pass a value to the provider does it take the default value`?